iamArvy/portfolio/content/projects/emporium/index.md

 ---
-title: Overview
-description: Emporium is a multi-store e-commerce platform built with a microservices architecture, enabling users to manage multiple stores while offering customers a seamless shopping experience.
-It's designed for scalability and efficiency across diverse use cases.
+project: emporium
 order: 1
 ---

-# Emporium
+# Overview

-A scalable multi-store eCommerce platform built with a microservices architecture.
+Emporium is a multi-store e-commerce platform built with a microservices architecture, enabling users to manage multiple stores while offering customers a seamless shopping experience.
+It's designed for scalability and efficiency across diverse use cases.

 ---